Stress and anxiety

 24-hour contact information if you or someone else is experiencing a mental health crisis.

 - Stay Alive

 This app has useful information and tools to help you stay safe in crisis.
 You can use it if you are having thoughts of suicide or if you are concerned about someone else.

 The Calm Harm app provides tasks to help you resist or manage the urge to self-harm.

-Text 'Bristol' to 85258 to receive support when in crisis from a trained volunteer.
+Text 'Shout' to 85258 to receive support when in crisis from a trained volunteer.
 They can help with a range of issues including anxiety, depression, suicidal thoughts, relationship problems, bullying or if you're feeling overwhelmed.

 - Self-injury Support